df <- as.data.frame(o_nca)

 All grouping variables will appear as columns in the long-format result, ready to be mapped to their CDISC equivalents.

 as.data.frame(o_nca) returns the individual (subject-level) long-format table.
-This is the primary output for PP domain construction:
+This is the primary output for PP domain construction.
+The PPTESTCD and PPORRES columns are already CDISC-named, so no renaming is needed:

 The result is in tidy long format: one row per subject per parameter per interval, which is the structure expected by the CDISC PP domain.